ibarsi/igorbarsi/src/pages/blog/just-in-time-learning/index.md

 This method of learning is comparable to the way we regularly consume daily tech news, deep-dive blog posts and lengthy Twitter rants.
 While the information may be valuable, internalizing it now before you’re presented the opportunity to make use of it is wasteful.
 At some point, you begin to experience diminishing returns on your investment of time and cognition.

-To explain the alternative to this approach, let’s take a look at [JIT compilers](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/).
+I'd like to explore an alternative approach to learning by drawing analogies with a software program that embodies similar core principles - [the JIT compiler](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/).

 Compilers translate the code you write to something a machine can understand.
 Traditional compilers work ahead of time to create an optimized translation of what we write.
 Modern JIT compilers, on the other hand, translate individual parts of your code as they become _warm_ (ie. as they are used).